Spatial ability: Spatial visualization

 Spatial visualization is characterized as complicated multi-step manipulations of spatially presented information.
 It involves visual imagery which is the ability to mentally represent visual appearances of an object, and spatial imagery which consists of mentally representing spatial relations between the parts or locations of the objects or movements.

-Spatial visualization is especially important in the domains of science and technology.
-For example, an astronomer must mentally visualize the structures of a solar system and the motions of the objects within it.
-An engineer mentally visualizes the interactions of the parts of a machine or building that they are assigned to design or work with.
-Chemists must be able to understand formulas which can be viewed as abstract models of molecules with most of the spatial information deleted; spatial skills are important in restoring that information when more detailed mental models of the molecules are needed in the formulas.

-Spatial visualization also involves imagining and working with visual details of measurement, shapes, motion, features and properties through mental imagery and using this spatial relations to derive at an understanding to a problem.
-Whereas spatial perception involves understanding externally via the senses, spatial visualization is the understanding internally through mental imagery in one's mind.

 Another critical spatial visualization ability is mental animation.
 Mental animation is mentally visualizing the motion and movement of components within any form of system or in general.
 It is an ability highly crucial in mechanical reasoning and understanding, for example mental animation in mechanical tasks can involve deconstructing a pulley system mentally into smaller units and animating them in the corresponding sequence or laws in the mechanical system.
-In short, mental animation is mental imagining how mechanical objects work by analyzing the motion of their smaller parts.

 Mental folding is a complex spatial visualization that involves the folding of 2D pattern or material into 3D objects and representations.
 Compared to other studies, mental folding has had relatively little research and study.
 In comparison to mental rotation, mental folding is a non-rigid spatial transformation ability which means features of the manipulated object end up changing unlike mental rotation.
 In rigid manipulations, the object itself is not changed but rather its spatial position or orientation is, whereas in non-rigid transformations like mental folding the object and shapes are changed.
 Mental folding in tasks usually require a series of mental rotations to sequentially fold the object into a new one.
 Classic mental folding tests are the Paper folding task which is similar to Origami.
 Origami also requires mental folding by assessing folding a 2D paper enough times to create a 3D figure.

 Visual penetrative ability is least common spatial visualization task which involves ability to imagine what is inside an object based on the features outside.